ariel055132/Notes/AWS/AWSIdentityAndAccessManagement.md

 * Before perform operations in AWS console, we need to authenticate ourselfes.
 * There are several ways to login to AWS IAM as the following
 1. API / CLI
-   * Access Keys (Combined with Access Keys ID, Secret access keys, aka. long term credentials) -> IAM -> AWS API
+   * Access Keys (Combined with Access Keys ID, Secret access keys, aka. long term credentials) are used for *programmatic* access.
-2. Console
+2. Console Password
-   * Username, Password, MFA Token (Optional) -> IAM -> Management Console.
+   * Username, Password, MFA Token can be used to login to *AWS Management Console*
+3. SSL/TLS certificates
+   * Used for *server*.
 * Multi Factor Authentication (MFA)
   * Use multiple alternative to login (such as password, biometric, physical device...)
   * ~Something you have